peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 ![Connecting](cover.jpg)

 Recently I wanted to include 🤗 Huggingface transformers in a Rust voice assistant I was working on.
 It's muscle memory for me now to search for a pure Rust implementation of whatever I'm trying to do.
 Unfortunately, even though the machine learning landscape in Rust is gaining momentum, I couldn't find a crate that can load and run the specific set of models I needed on the **GPU**.<!-- more --> Specially the architectures currently popular on [🤗 Huggingface](https://huggingface.co/).
+By the end of this post, you will be able to make your Rust apps speak with an AI voice.

 If you're reading this in a couple of years, first check the state of the art on [Are we learning yet?](https://www.arewelearningyet.com/) The two most capable projects currently are [burn](https://github.com/burn-rs/burn) and [transformer-deploy](https://github.com/ELS-RD/transformer-deploy) Check them out first!
 Both require some conversion steps to be applied to each model, and not all models are supported.
 But if they support your workload, a pure Rust implementation should always be preferred.